-September is here.
-And while Maryland weather keeps surprising us with occasional heat waves, it’s not long until we’ll have to resort to the help of our HVAC system to stay warm.
 The heating season in Maryland starts around late September – early October and may last until early May.
-It’s at least 5 or 6 months, depending on your cold tolerance.
-Either way, that’s a huge workload for your furnace and it’s better be ready.
+It’s at least 5 or 6 months long, depending on your cold tolerance.
+Either way, that’s a huge workload for your furnace and it better be ready.
+If not, you’re left to face the ultimate dilemma: furnace repair vs furnace replacement.

-This in-between season (when the sun and open windows cover all your heating and cooling needs) is the perfect time to inspect your furnace and do necessary repairs or part replacements.
-Needless, you say, you can rely on Grove HVAC when it comes to Maryland furnace repair, inspection and maintenance.
+Rely on Grove HVAC when it comes to Maryland furnace repair, inspection, installation, and maintenance.
 We service many areas from Annapolis and Bowie to Pasadena and College Park.
-And if your furnace has been nothing but a money drain lately, it might be better to replace it with a more reliable and efficient model.
+If your furnace has been nothing but a money drain lately, it might be better to replace it with a more reliable and efficient model.
+Let’s talk about how to decide.

 - Fuel supply line or valve have leaks or is blocked/closed preventing fuel intake